 In the morning, the camp looked like a battlefield, but it appeared everyone had survived.
 At one point the dark man next to me had climbed back into his hammock, but didn’t get up as the rest of us were taking ours down.
 There was one last rite the tatia performed to wrap up the ceremony, having us take off our shirts and then whipping our backs with a thorny, medicinal plant.
 I saw him later talking to the Spaniard, who sat there, his back covered with red welts, looking as if he’d barely survived the Inquisition.

 Strangely enough, everyone reported having a positive experience.
 The allure of ayahuasca is that it is supposed to help you solve problems you are having in your life.
 I have to admit that in my darkest hour, I’d done some soul-searching, and realized I was doing the right thing to go back to California for Christmas and reconnect with my family.
 I’d also received a strong affirmation that I was a folk artist, not a pop artist or entertainer, and that the path I’d taken in life was the right one for me, even if I hadn’t attracted much attention or support.

 Once the taxi arrived and we were driving back to the hostel, I recounted to the Spaniard how he’d fallen out of his hammock and gone bellowing into the forest like an ox driven mad by terror.
 This made him laugh out loud.
-He began to rattle on about his experience, but I only understood one thing he said.
+He began to blather on about his experience, but I only understood one thing he said.
 He claimed that he’d been in another world.